Khan/aphrodite/README.md

 - Requires no AST transform (though you can have one to replace `StyleSheet.create` with a pre-computed value at compile time if you'd like).
 - Injects only the exact styles needed for the render into the DOM.
-- Can be used for server rendering (this is TODO at the moment).
+- Can be used for server rendering.
-- No dependencies, tiny
+- Few dependencies, small (8k)
 - No external CSS file generated for inclusion

 # API